 First-year students interested in pursuing a career in education have many options in terms of selecting a major.
 Students may select from a wide variety of majors and minors which will well prepare them for future teacher training and teaching positions.
 It is strongly encouraged that students work closely with both their academic advisor and the pre-education advisor when selecting classes.

 Incorporate a variety of courses in basic subject areas such as English, math, social studies, language, life science and physical, earth or space science.

 It is advisable to choose a major, double major or minor in the subject-area you want to teach.
-This way you will complete the coursework required for the endorsement-area in which you desire to teach.
+This way, you will complete the coursework required for the endorsement area in which you desire to teach.

 Seattle University offers two undergraduate degree programs.

 The BA in Interdisciplinary Liberal Studies with a Specialization in Elementary Education (K-8) equips students to think both deeply and broadly, providing an excellent foundation for being an elementary teacher.
-Graduates of the degree with earn a Washington State Elementary (K-8) Teaching Credential.
+Graduates of the degree will earn a Washington State Elementary (K-8) Teaching Credential.
 An English Language Learner (ELL) endorsement is also possible.